-The client company, a major corrugated plant in the Midwest was having a problem with their barcodes.
-Their portable verifier was telling them everything was fine, but one of their customers was complaining.
+A Midwest corrugated plant was having a problem with their barcodes.
+Their verifier was telling them everything was fine, but a customer was complaining.

-Their customer was using their boxes on a sortation line, and the scanners weren’t reading a lot of the ITF14 barcodes.
+Their customer was using the corrugated boxes on a sortation line, and their scanners were unable to read some of the ITF14 barcodes.

-The Quality Control manager at the corrugated plant felt confident the barcodes were fine—they weren’t getting complaints from other customers, and the scanner in their own palletizing area was reading their barcodes no problem.
+The Quality Control manager at the corrugated plant felt confident the barcodes were fine—they weren’t getting complaints from other customers, and the scanner in their palletizing area had no problem reading their barcodes.

-But one of his technicians mentioned they were sometimes getting widely varying results from their verifier.
-Sometimes it would return a C grade, sometimes an A, sometimes an F, all on the same barcode and often just a few seconds apart.
+Digging deeper for clues, one of the technicians said they were sometimes getting varying results from their verifier: sometimes it would report a C grade, sometimes an A, sometimes an F, all on the same barcode and often just a few seconds apart.
 Could there actually be a problem?

-The client didn’t know that their portable verifiers were unable to test for contrast or reflectivity because of the gun-type scanning devices.
-This is because the gun does not scan the barcode at a fixed distance or angle.
-The reflectance parameters in a normal ANSI/ISO verification test are simply disabled when the gun scanner is plugged in, so the test results simply don’t factor in these attributes.
+The client did not know that their portable verifiers were unable to test accurately for contrast and reflectivity because of the gun-type scanner.
+This is because a handheld scanner does not scan the barcode at a fixed distance or angle.
+The reflectance results reported in the verification test are unreliable.

-Furthermore, the client was unaware that barcodes printed on corrugated are almost never better than a D grade due to the poor contrast and reflectance characteristics of corrugated material.
-In other words their verifiers did not test for the most important qualities of their barcodes.
+Furthermore, the client was unaware that barcodes printed on corrugated are frequently a D grade due to the low contrast and reflectance characteristics of corrugated material.
+Their verifiers could not accurately or repeatably test and report for reflectivity and contrast, which are the most important qualities of barcodes.

-The customer has older laser scanners, which are notoriously unforgiving of symbol defects.
-The scanners on their sortation line just happen to hit these barcodes in their lowest quality area, near the bottom of the symbol.
-Newer area imagers would have more vertical redundancy and be more forgiving.
+The customer was using laser scanners, which are relatively unforgiving of poorly grading barcodes.
+The scanners on their sortation line captured these barcodes in their lowest quality area, at the top of the symbol.
+Other customers, using newer camera scanners with more vertical redundancy, were more tolerant.

-Outcomes: The client has purchased ISO-compliant verifiers that eliminate all the variables and unknowns in their barcode testing.
-Initially their operators were upset to discover that their barcodes are not nearly as good as they thought, because of the “optimism” of their old, non-compliant verifiers but the more reliable symbol quality information has given them improved tools to evaluate and adjust their printing process.
+Outcomes: The upgrade to ISO compliant verifiers has stabilized barcode printing operations.
+Initially their operators were upset to discover that their barcodes are not nearly as good as they thought, but the more reliable symbol quality information has given them improved tools to evaluate and adjust their printing process.
 They haven’t had a barcode-related customer complaint since acquiring the new equipment.

-What we did… The healthcare company contracted with us to “settle the argument”.
-We found that while there was room for improvement, overall the barcodes performed satisfactorily, achieving ISO B’s and C’s, which was acceptable to the healthcare company’s original requirements.
+The healthcare company contracted with us to settle the argument.
+We found that while there was room for improvement, overall the barcodes performed satisfactorily, achieving ISO B’s and C’s, which was acceptable to the healthcare company’s requirements.

-Solution: the cause of the problem was the unreliability of scanners as a gauge of barcode quality, and the solution to the problem was to use ISO compliant verifiers to measure and grade barcode performance.
+We determined that the disagreement was based on the unreliability of scanners as a gauge of barcode quality.
+The solution was to use ISO compliant verifiers to measure and grade barcode performance.

-In our test report, we advised our client, the healthcare company, that neither they nor their label printer had any idea how their barcodes were performing because they were using scanners rather than ISO compliant test devices (verifiers).
-We recommended that at a minimum the label printer should be required to verify their output and include a copy of their verification report with every order, and we pointed out the wisdom of the healthcare company also using a verifier to corroborate their vendor’s report, since they (our client) ultimately bear the risk and liability if their barcodes fail.
+We advised our client, the healthcare company, that neither they nor their label printer had any idea how their barcodes were performing because they were using scanners rather than ISO compliant test devices (verifiers).
+We recommended that at a minimum the label printer should be required to verify a representative sampling of their output and include a copy of their verification report with every order.
+We also recommended that the healthcare company acquire and use a verifier to corroborate their vendor’s report, since they ultimately bear the risk and liability if their barcodes fail.

-The Challenge: A Midwest flexo printer was experiencing a mystery.
+A flexo printer was experiencing a mystery.
 They had a procedure in place which they had relied upon for years—and for years had no problems.
-Using an existing verifier, they tested the barcode files three times:
+Using a verifier, they tested the barcode files three times: